Melik Ajdar Mausoleum

 Melik Ajdar Mausoleum or Jijimli Mausoleum is a mausoleum located in the high mountainous terrain of the Jijimli village of the Lachin District of Azerbaijan.
-According to the scientific research data, it was built in the 14th centuries.
+Some sources date the construction of the mausoleum to the fourteenth century, whereas others suggest an earlier period, namely the eleventh to twelfth centuries.

 Plan and the architectural features of the mausoleum

 In the plan of the octagonal mausoleums of Azerbaijan, the corpus is usually determined in the form of a vertical prismatic volume.
 In contrast to them, the octagonal body of the Melik Azhdar Mausoleum has the shape of a convex truncated pyramid.
 The building’s walls are not filled with vertical lines, the silhouette is framed by soft features.
 The general shape of the mausoleum resembles a parabola.

 The tomb's body stands on a low, three-stage plinth-pedestal.
 Its base's area significantly exceeds the area of the upper octahedron, which, in turn, is the foundation for a small parabolic dome made of roughly processed stones.
 The transition from the base of the mausoleum to the base of the dome was made by tilting along a smooth curve of planes tapering upwards, the joints of which are underlined by thin, semicircular cross-section columns-plaits.
 The base of the dome, both on the facade and in the interior, is beaten off by a small cornice.

 According to the observations of various researchers, the mausoleum with its octahedral prismatic volume tapering to the top, and with the parabolic shape of the dome and the elegant chubuk-shaped corner columns was created as a result of the direct imitation of yurts, widespread among the Turks.
 Like the inner space, the outer volume of the mausoleum is one whole, the transitional strip between the body and the dome cover is practically absent.
 All sides of the body are lined with large, well-hewn stone slabs.
 The square capitals of the columns, covered with carved decorations, rest against the cornice.
 The front door is located on the north side of the building.
 The top of the doorway is covered with a solid architrave stone, which is shaped like a pointed arch.
 Traces of the hewn figure of a horseman are marked inside its border.
 A number of details of the monument are similar to the ones of the tombs in the village of Demirchilar, Gubadli district.